-As an institution of higher learning, Seattle University's objective and purpose include the conversation, interpretation and transmission of knowledge, ideas and values.
+As an institution of higher learning, Seattle University's objective and purpose include the discussion, interpretation and transmission of knowledge, ideas and values.
 The university is dedicated to the extension of the frontiers of knowledge by critical and exhaustive investigation or experimentation.
-Thorough, intelligent training in theory and principles provided by Seattle University prepares students for professional careers.
+Thorough, intelligent training in theory and principles provided by Seattle University prepares students for professional careers and a lifetime of service.